Joseph Swensen

-Joseph Swensen is a conductor, violinist, and composer.
+Joseph Swensen (born 1960) is an American conductor, violinist, and composer.
 He is winner of awards, including the Leventritt Foundation Sponsorship Award and the Avery Fisher Career Award.
 In 2000, Swensen was awarded an honorary doctorate from the University of St Andrews, Scotland.
 In 2014, he gave a TedX talk with the title “Habitats for Music and the Sound of Math” about music education and the developing brain, at the New York Institute of Technology.

 Early life and education

 Joseph Swensen was born in 1960 in Hoboken, New Jersey, and grew up in Spring Valley, New York, Pearl River, New York and Harlem, New York City.
 His mother, Kikue Swenson was Japanese-American and has played and taught piano for most of her life.
 His father is Norwegian-American.
 He studied music at the Juilliard School, where his teachers included Dorothy DeLay.

 Soloist

 Until his thirties, Swensen's career was as a violin soloist.
 He performed in major cultural centres, including Carnegie Hall, Lincoln Center and the Kennedy Center, as well as in Los Angeles, San Francisco, and Boston.
 During his early career recording with BMG Classics, he recorded the major violin concerto repertoire with conductors such as André Previn.
 More recently, he has recorded as soloist with The Scottish Chamber Orchestra.
 He now combines a career as soloist and chamber musician with that of conducting.